 During Confirmation and Clearing

-- Students who require significant support or adjustments should speak to the university college directly before making any decision if they are using Clearing to find a new place.
+- Students who require significant support or adjustments should speak to the university or college directly before making any decision if they are using Clearing to find a new place.

 Preparing for the transition to university or college